 Broader Cybersecurity Implications

-On a larger scale, password reuse facilitates the spread of malware, ransomware, and other cyber threats by enabling attackers to move laterally across systems and networks.
+On a bigger scale, password reuse helps malware, ransomware, and other cyber threats spread by letting attackers move through systems and networks laterally.

 Why Users Reuse Passwords Despite the Risks